thespcrewroy/SoftwareEngineeringTutorials/README.md

 ## Systems Programming
 * **C:** a procedural programming language widely used for operating systems, embedded systems, and low-level software
 * **C++:** a high-performance programming language used mainly for performance cirtical applications
+* **GNU Debugger:** CLI debugger used to analyze, troubleshoot, and control the execution of programs written in systems languages
 * **Lua:** lightweight embeddable scripting language designed for fast execution for games, embedded systems, and app scripting
 * **Rust:** systems programming language focused on performance, memory safety, and concurrency garbage collection
 * **WebAssembly (Wasm):** a low-level binary instruction format for optimizing performance on frotends when used with JavaScript